 Regular office work

 Interested applicants must be able to perform physically demanding field work, enjoy working with children and the general public and be comfortable multi-tasking in the office.
 Candidates with a focus on history and historic preservation will still spend some time working on the trails and grounds.
 Likewise, candidates with an environmental focus will spend some time supporting history projects.
 All interns will work with the public and youth programs.

-Independent Research Opportunities: The opportunity to conduct independent research projects related to either the historic collections of Vaughan Homestead or to the ecology of Vaughan Woods is available to VWHH interns, but is not a requirement of the internship.
-The range of topics for research within our archive and in the Woods is vast, including, but not limited to, Maine history, early agriculture, women’s history, land conservation, 18th – 20th century art, monarch habitat, water quality, erosion control, invasive species, etc..
+Independent Research Opportunities: The opportunity to conduct independent research projects related to either the historic collections of Vaughan Homestead or to the ecology or recreational use of Vaughan Woods is available to VWHH interns, but is not a requirement of the internship.
+The range of topics for research within our archive and in the Woods is vast, including, but not limited to, Maine history, early agriculture, women’s history, land conservation, 18th – 20th century art, monarch habitat, water quality, erosion control, invasive species, recreational management issues etc..
 Interested students should contact VWHH to discuss their areas of interest.

 VWHH will help students frame research questions and identify areas within the collection to conduct research.
 We ask that students work with an advisor from their college or university on their independent projects, and that they submit a final report to VWHH upon completion of their summer research.

 Compensation: VWHH provides a $1,000 stipend as well as housing.
 Interns and students conducting independent research projects are encouraged to apply for grant funding or work study funds from their college or university to compensate their time with VWHH.
 Accommodations are offered at Vaughan Homestead’s Guest House, which is adjacent to the historic property, offers a sweeping view of the Kennebec River and is within walking distance of downtown Hallowell.
 The house will be shared with interns from the Kennebec Land Trust, with each resident having a private room.